ChrisL113/BrainCEMISID-on-Web/README.md

 ## Installation

-The BrainCEMISID kernel is written in Python 3.7.4 This means that all machines with a 3.7.4 Python interpreter can run the code.
+The BrainCEMISID kernel is written in Python 3.7.4 this means that all machines with a 3.7.4 or higher Python interpreter can run the code.

 Kernel dependencies: